jiewwantan/risk_management/README.md

 #### The metric to measure the portfolios return and risk are:

-i.
-Average Monthly Return,
+1. Average Monthly Return,

-ii.
-Percentage of Positive Months,
+2. Percentage of Positive Months,

-iii.
-Average Yearly Return,
+3. Average Yearly Return,

-iv.
-Max Monthly Drawdown,
+4. Max Monthly Drawdown,

-v.
-Max Drawdown,
+5. Max Drawdown,

-vi.
-Lake Ratio &
+6. Lake Ratio &

-vii.
-Gain to Pain Ratio
+7. Gain to Pain Ratio